Skip to main content

 Understanding California Consumer Privacy Act (CCPA)

 The California Consumer Privacy Act was first introduced by the California State Legislature in 2018, and officially came into effect in January 2020.
 Compared to federal legislation, California privacy rights are more clearly defined, and offer more protection to the consumer.
-While it does not bar companies from collecting personal information, it oversees how businesses can use this data and how consumers can withdraw their consent.
+While it does not bar companies from collecting personal information, it oversees how businesses use the sensitive personal information collected and how consumers can withdraw their consent.

 Under this law, all residents of California are considered protected consumers, and their households and families also fall under data protection.
 Personal data is defined as information that can identify or be associated with the protected consumer, including the consumer's name, personal and online identifiers, IP and email addresses, social media profile information, biometric data, and some physical documents.
 However, publicly available information is not considered personal.